 Diamond Peak, Nevada

 Diamond Peak is the smallest of the 10 Tahoe resorts that made our list.
-This review is based on multiple visits over about 10 years under generally good conditions.
+This review is based on multiple visits over 22 years under generally good conditions, including a re-visit in 2024 with a light dusting of new snow.

 Stats and Rating